Our Shared Values

 What this means…

-• We embrace being a positive organization that fosters lifelong relationships with one another, while simultaneously acknowledging that positive communities still make difficult decisions that we don’t always agree with.
+- We embrace being a positive organization that fosters lifelong relationships with one another, while simultaneously acknowledging that positive communities still make difficult decisions with which we don’t always agree.

 We demonstrate this by…